mednche/mednche.github.io/_posts/blog/2020-01-01-brexit-paper.md

 big-title: Identifying the relationship between topics in British tabloids and those on Ttwitter
 feature-img: "/images/blog/brexit.png"
 thumbnail: "/images/blog/thumbs/brexit.png"
-tags: [Topic modelling, Brexit, tabloids]
+tags: [topic modelling, brexit]
 teaser: An application of Topic Modelling to identify the relationship between topics in British tabloids and those on Twitter
+intro: coming soon!
 ---

-Coming soon!